Abraham Peyrenc de Moras

 Abraham Peyrenc de Moras (1684 – 20 November 1732) was a French banker.
-Though descended from commoners and often described as the son of a barber, his family began its ascent in the 17th century since his grandfather was a hat merchant and his father a licensed surgeon, tax collector and a bourgeois of the city.
-Abraham surpassed them and experienced a meteoric social ascent in 18th century Paris, cemented by his being made noble in 1720.
+Though descended from commoners and often described as the son of a barber, his family began its ascent in the 17th century.
+His grandfather was a hat merchant and his father a licensed surgeon, tax collector and a bourgeois of the city.
+Abraham surpassed them and experienced a meteoric social ascent in 18th century Paris, cemented by him being made noble in 1720.

-His beginnings in Paris
+Early life

 Decisive encounters

 Abraham, the fourth of the Peyrenc children, was born in 1684 and baptized as a Protestant in the church at Aulas, a few miles northwest of Le Vigan.
 His father was a licensed surgeon.
 A country surgeon, whose profession dealt with the body, could at times serve as barber.
 He was able to purchase the post of secretary to the king and lands at Saint-Cyr.
 Some of his children left France for England in order to continue to exercise their faith.
-Abraham left le Vigan around 1703.
-According to some, he fled to Geneva. where he met with members of the Bégon family, who were also from le Vigan, and like himself had left for religious reasons.
+Abraham left Le Vigan around 1703.
+According to some, he fled to Geneva. where he met with members of the Bégon family, who were also from Le Vigan, and like himself had left for religious reasons.
 The Bégons were in banking and following them, he took a liking to the business world.
 According to others, he went to Lyon, where he began his career as assigned and then began to associate with Simon Le Clerc, a clothing merchant.
 In either case, he followed a path to Paris where he gained wealth and converted to Catholicism.

-His biographer, the marquis de Lordat, writes: “the strict huguenot that he believed himself to be yielded at first contact with the larger world.
-It gave way in contact with an environment where one dreams only of material gain, of the accumulation of riches, and ceded to the golden calf.”
+His biographer, the marquis de Lordat, writes: "the strict huguenot that he believed himself to be yielded at first contact with the larger world.
+It gave way in contact with an environment where one dreams only of material gain, of the accumulation of riches, and ceded to the golden calf."